vFar/piffdeals-staff/VERCEL_DEPLOYMENT.md

 - Go to Project Settings → Domains
 - Add your custom domain (e.g., `staff.piffdeals.lv`)
 - Configure DNS records as instructed by Vercel
+- **SSL/HTTPS is automatic!** Vercel provides SSL certificates for free
+- Wait 5-60 minutes for SSL certificate to be provisioned
+- See `VERCEL_SSL_SETUP.md` for detailed HTTPS setup guide

 ## Troubleshooting